ramSeraph/opendata/docs/maps/SOI/index.md

 * [Notes](notes) on the what was done to get the data in the present form and possible problems.
 * [Original sheet grid shapefile](https://storage.googleapis.com/soi_data/raw/OSM_SHEET_INDEX.zip)
 * [Modified Index geojson for the sheet grid](https://storage.googleapis.com/soi_data/index.geojson)

-Part of the [Code](https://github.com/ramSeraph/opendata/tree/master/maps/SOI) used to extract this data.